 F. Special Committees: Special Committees (such as Bylaws, strategic planning, etc.), as may be deemed appropriate to implement the work of the Executive Board, may be created and appointed by the Executive Board.

 Section 10.1 – General Meetings.
 General membership meetings of the SAGE shall be held at places and times designated by the Executive Board, with appropriate notice given to the members.

 Section 10.2 – Special Meetings.
 Special meetings may be called by the President, the Executive Board, or one-fourth (1/4) of the membership, providing five (5) days’ notice has been given to the members.

 Section 10.3 – Open Meetings.
-All meetings and programs will be open to the public, unless otherwise specified by the Executive Board; however, voting is limited to the paid membership in good standing.
+All meetings and programs will be open to the public, unless otherwise specified by the Executive Board; however, voting is limited to the membership in good standing.